 - Exercising control by voting on important matters regarding the company

-- Receiving a percentage of any company profits in the form of dividends
+- Receiving company profits in the form of dividends

-- Assuming limited liability for the company’s debts – their liability is based on the nominal sum they promise to pay for their shares, which is usually £1/share
+- Assuming limited liability for the company’s debts – the individual’s personal liability is based on the nominal sum they agree to pay for their shares, which is usually £1/share

 The extent of each shareholder’s ownership and/or control of a company is determined by the percentage of shares held and/or the rights attached to those shares.